kelseyblair/practice-and-junk/README.md

 # It's just a collection of random files from various languages!

-Yeah, I know, I haven't organized it yet
+Yeah, I know, I haven't organized it yet.

 ## But some of these files are incomplete or non-functional